-How much space do vehicles need?
+How much space do vehicles actually need?
 There are several important concerns, different for different vehicles.

 - Speed: this determines the number of different destinations accessible within a given travel time.
 The bicycle wins if streets are congested.
 The private car wins if they are not.
 The number of destinations reachable within a given time increases approximately as the square of speed, and so higher-speed travel modes are even more essential than it might seem when destinations are sparse — where population density is low, and for specialized services such as home repair and pickup/delivery of packages.
 That’s why urban couriers ride bicycles and suburban couriers use cars or vans.

 - Throughput — the number of people transported past a given point within a given time — depends on speed as well as efficiency of road use.
 It increases with speed up to a point, and then decreases as following distance becomes greater.
 If passenger cars travel twice as fast as bicycles, then only half as many passenger cars in the same length of street achieve the same throughput, even assuming only one person per car.
 A single bus may carry as many passengers as the cars in the picture, but it achieves less throughput with its repeated stops; also, buses run only once every few minutes at best.
 The throughput of a bus is impressive; the throughput of a bus line is meager.